VHS Revival pinpoints the reasons behind Joe Armstrong’s rise to Cannon immortality.

 After Joe is singled out as the reason for the army’s many casualties, an easily goaded Jackson succumbs to the petulance of his platoon and agrees to give the blue-eyed newcomer an ass-kicking he won’t forget.
 Of course, our resident beefcake immediately bites off more than he can chew.

 Not only does Joe quickly dispose of Jackson, he seems to take great joy in embarrassing his superior, kicking his ass in a plethora of humiliating ways before even having the gall to gets on his knees and place a bucket over his own head, handing Jackson a weapon and daring him to attack.
-Naturally, Joe doesn’t need sight to vanquish his vastly superior foe, and in spite of the ostentatious nature of his actions, Jackson immediately accepts him as his best friend and discusses them going into business together by putting on martial arts lessons back in the States.
+Naturally, Joe doesn’t need sight to vanquish his vastly superior foe, and in spite of the ostentatious nature of his actions, Jackson immediately accepts him as his best friend and discusses them going into business putting on martial arts lessons back in the States.

 He’s certainly a bigger man than me.